-If you live in Worcestershire and your child is due to start school in Reception 2023, then you must apply for his/her school place - the opening and closing dates for applications are as above.
+If you live in Worcestershire and your child is due to start middle school in September 2025, you must apply for his/her school place - the opening and closing dates for applications are as below.

 Date Description

-1 September 2023 Applications Open
+1 September 2024 Applications Open

-15 January 2024 Closing Date
+15 January 2025 Closing Date

-Spring Term 2024 Applications processed and information shared between schools and neighbouring Local Authorities
+Spring Term 2025 Applications processed and information shared between schools and neighbouring Local Authorities

-16 April 2024 School Offer Notification Date
+16 April 2025 School Offer Notification Date

-Summer Term 2024 Admission appeals held by independent appeal panel.
+Summer Term 2025 Admission appeals held by independent appeal panel.